yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 information regarding the resources that will be required.

-So, if you're starting out building a content site, I'd suggest to avoid building it in a way that relies on Javascript for the basic rendering.
+So, if you're starting out building a content site, I'd suggest to avoid building it in a way that relies on JavaScript for the basic rendering.

 That doesn't necessarily mean that you cannot develop your site using your favorite language and tools.
-Many frameworks today enable server side rendering, where for the first page the user sees, the page gets rendered with good old-fashioned HTML and CSS, and Javascript kicks in later, enabling the single page app experience from that point on.
+Many frameworks today enable server side rendering, where for the first page the user sees, the page gets rendered with good old-fashioned HTML and CSS, and JavaScript kicks in later, enabling the single page app experience from that point on.

-Unfortunately, some popular Javascript frameworks employ server-side rendering as a way to get the content to the user early, but then require large amount of JS execution in order to make that content interactive.
+Unfortunately, some popular JavaScript frameworks employ server-side rendering as a way to get the content to the user early, but then require large amount of JS execution in order to make that content interactive.
 Whenever possible, you should steer away from such